mikeyk730/Rogue-Collection/readme.md

 Replay System
 -------------
-_Retro Rogue Collection_ allows you to save a game with the full game history.
-You can watch a replay of your game, or step through individual moves.
-If you become a total winner, why not share a replay with a friend?
+_Retro Rogue Collection_ allows you to save your game with a full move history.
+You can watch an entire replay of your game, or step through individual turns.
+If you become a total winner, why not share it with a friend?

 Credits
 =======